SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 like a library and code that calls into the library.
-Functions that return an opaque type specify a protocol that their return value conforms to, instead of providing a specific named return type.
+Functions that return an opaque type specify a protocol that their return value conforms to, instead of providing a specific named return type, and the type itself can be private within the library.

 .. _OpaqueTypes_LimitsOfGenerics:

 Limitations of Generic Types
 ----------------------------

-..
-XXX Frame this more explicitly as the problem we're trying to solve

 Suppose you're writing a library that draws ASCII art shapes.
 The basic characteristic of an ASCII art shape is a ``draw()`` function that returns the string representation of that shape, which you can use as the requirement for the ``Shape`` protocol:

-.. testcode:: opaque-result
+.. testcode:: opaque-result, opaque-result-existential-error
     :compile: true

     -> protocol Shape {